Toronto AES Spatial Audio Symposium

 Exemplifying the Audio Engineering Society’s theme of “Listen, Learn, Connect,” the Toronto AES Spatial Audio Symposium will present a wide array of exclusive presentations on the state of three-dimensional audio by world leading professionals in the areas of immersive sound.

-New Surround and Immersive Recordings sessions will be presented by 2-time GRAMMY®-winner, Dean of Clive Davis Institute of Recorded Music, New York University, and former President and Governor of the AES, Jim Anderson.
+- New Surround and Immersive Recordings sessions will be presented by 2-time GRAMMY®-winner, Professor at Clive Davis Institute of Recorded Music, New York University, and former President and Governor of the AES, Jim Anderson.

 - A discussion on the state of immersive theatre installations will be presented by Technicolor’s Audio Engineering Manager Ron Lynch.